aliraza011/aliraza011.github.io/_pages/teaching.md

 nav_order: 5
 ---

-From what They Did To What They Think: The Shift From Clicks to Conversations Here you’ll find a collection of the posts I’ve written and continue to write over time.
+Here you’ll find a collection of the posts I’ve written and continue to write over time.
 I use this space to share ideas, experiences, and anything interesting I discover along the way.
 Feel free to explore; new blogs are added regularly!